Digital camera modes: Manual-enabled modes

 In cases where there is camera discretion (e.g., Auto ISO), different cameras allow different configurations of how decisions are made.
 For example, as of 2008, Nikon cameras allow one to set the maximum and minimum ISO sensitivities, and slowest shutter speed that will be used in automatic modes, while Canon cameras will select within the fixed range of ISO 400–ISO 800 in Auto ISO mode.
 In Nikon cameras, the Auto ISO mode first adjusts the shutter speed, keeping ISO at its minimum desired value, then, when shutter speed reaches the user-defined limit, the ISO is increased, up to the maximum value.

 All of the above functions are independent of lens focus and stabilizing methods.

 Automatic modes

 In automatic modes the camera determines all aspects of exposure, choosing exposure parameters according to the application within the constraints of correct exposure, including exposure, aperture, focusing, light metering, white balance, and equivalent sensitivity.
 For example, in portrait mode, the camera would use a wider aperture to render the background out of focus and would seek out and focus on a human face rather than other image content.
 In the same light conditions, a smaller aperture would be used for a landscape, and recognition of faces would not be enabled for focusing.

 Some cameras have tens of modes.
-Many cameras do not document exactly what their many modes do; for full mastery of the camera, one must experiment with them.
+Many cameras do not document exactly what their many modes do (other that in general, based on the name); for full mastery of the camera, one must experiment with them.